kimrejstrom/dotfiles/README.md

     + Any `.zsh` file in the dotfiles project is included in zshrc
 - Source Code Pro fonts (vanilla and powerline modded)
 - Homebrew
-    + Installs Homebrew AND `brew install`'s all of my favourite packages
+    + Installs Homebrew AND `brew install`'s all of my favorite packages
     + Uses `homebrew-cask` to install all my applications
 - Base16-Ocean iTerm2 colors
 - Vain Hacker defaults for OSX (hacker defaults + eye candy)
 - Sublime Text
-    + Spacegray theme and Base16-Ocean Colors
+    + SpaceGray theme and Base16-Ocean Colors
     + Package Control and a lot of plugins
 - Vim
     + Base 16 Ocean colors